Sarawat Mountains

-The Sarawat Mountains (جِبَالُ ٱلسَّرَوَاتِ), also known as the Sarat in singular case, is a mountain range in the western part of the Arabian Peninsula.
+The Sarawat Mountains (جِبَالُ ٱلسَّرَوَاتِ), also known as the Sarat in the singular, is a mountain range in the western part of the Arabian Peninsula.
 In a broad sense, it runs parallel to the eastern coast of the Red Sea, and thus encompasses the mountains of Fayfa, Asir, Taif, and the Hijaz (which can be seen as including the Midian Mountains).
 In a narrow sense, the Sarawat start in Taif city in Saudi Arabia, and extend to the Gulf of Aden in the south, running along the entire western coast of Yemen and extending eastwards parallel to the Gulf of Aden.